rbisdorff/Digraph3/docSphinx/tutorial.rst

 MIS enumeration
 ...............

 2-colorings define independent sets of vertices that are maximal in cardinality; for short called a **MIS**.
-Computing such MISs in a given :code:`Graph` instance may be achieved by converting the :py:class:`graphs.Graph` instance into a :py:class:`digraphs.Digraph` instance.
-Here a :py:func:`digraphs.Digraph.showMIS()` method is proposed:
+Computing such MISs in a given :code:`Graph` instance may be achieved by converting the :py:class:`graphs.Graph` instance into a :py:class:`digraphs.Digraph` instance:
 	>>> g = Graph('tutorialGraph')
 	>>> dg = g.graph2Digraph()
 	>>> dg.showMIS()